Rainfall in the last year

 The diagram below shows the rainfall and levels of water in the rivers, reservoirs and underground in our area, for the last month.

 May 2017 Water situation summary

-- Flows were below their long term averages for most of January but many did rise in response to the heavy mid and end of month rainfall.
-At the end of January some were at or above their long term averages but many were still below.
+- Flows were still below their long term averages in May, aside from after a few periods of heavy rainfall.
 The Teddington Target Flow remained at 800 Ml/d during the month in agreement with the EA.

 - Reservoir storage on the 31 May 2017 for London as a whole was 97% (Thames Valley 98% & Lee Valley 92%) and Farmoor storage was 97%.